-Tilborghs and Wachter (2022) conducted a systematic review of literature on sacral neuromodulation (SNM) for the treatment of overactive bladder (OAB).
+Tilborghs & Wachter (2022) conducted a systematic review of the literature on SNM for the treatment of OAB.
 The comprehensive literature search for the collection of articles related to SNM for OAB was conducted utilizing the following databases: PubMed/MEDLINE, Cochrane, and Scopus.
 Studies included were those with at least 50 individuals who received SNM therapy for OAB and had a follow-up of at least 12 months to evaluate the safety and efficacy of SNM.
 The literature review uncovered no life-threatening or major irreversible complications.
-According to the authors, SNM proved to be a safe and effective therapy for OAB for the short, medium, and long term without precluding any other treatment options.
+According to the authors, SNM proved to be a safe and effective therapy for OAB for the short, medium, and long term without precluding other treatment options.